 This is a challenging 200-level course.
-Please plan to spend at least 20 hours per week reading, studying, working on projects, taking quizzes, meeting with your study group, and completing assignments.
+Please plan to spend at least 25 hours per week reading, studying, working on projects, taking quizzes, meeting with your group, and completing assignments.
 The activities in this course are designed to lead to a working knowledge of Managerial Accounting:

 Activity Comments Reading The textbook reading explains the concepts and vocabulary.
-You will need to read Chapters 1, 2, 3, 5, 6, 9, 10, 13, and 14, including appendices.
-The most successful students read each chapter, do the learning exercises described below, and then review the chapter again.
+You will need to read Chapters 1, 2, 3, 5, 6, 9, 10, 13, and 14.
+The most successful students read each chapter, do the learning exercises described below, then review the chapter again.
+Exercises The exercises are located at the end of each chapter and help you practice the concepts.
+Solutions are provided, and you are responsible for checking that your work is correct.
+Flash Cards The flash cards help you learn the extensive managerial accounting vocabulary.
 PowerPoint Slides The narrated presentations explain the concepts in each chapter.
 Many students find it helpful to start each chapter by viewing the slides.
-Flash Cards The flash cards help you learn the extensive managerial accounting vocabulary.
-Exercises The exercises are located at the end of each chapter and help you practice the concepts.
-Solutions are provided, and you are responsible for checking that your work is correct.
 Quizzes Quizzes are multiple-choice and are graded automatically by Blackboard Vista.
-They contain content from textbook.
+They contain content from both textbooks, but NOT from the slides or videos.
 They are open book, but please work on your own.
-Note: You can email Mary to reset your quizzes for a second try IF: You score at least 60% (24 points) on your first try.
-You describe which questions you missed and what you will do differently on the second chance.
-You email Mary before 6:00 pm on the due date and complete your second try before the due date and time.
-Study group Assignments Study groups will discuss and complete seven-part Cookie Company assignment.
-The solution is submitted as a group and the whole group receives the same score.
-After each part of the assignment feedback will be collected from the team and non-participants will be removed from the team.
+Team Assignments We have two solo projects, where you will work on your own.
+You will create a brochure in one project and redevelop advertising in the second.
+Details are included with these assignments on our class site.
 Essays Essays are your opportunity to apply your analysis skills to business situations, and to articulate your assessment of business problems.
 Please use concepts from current and previous chapters in your writing.
-They are scored using the grading form (rubric), which can be previewed in the essay resources folder on our class site.
-All essays will be checked for plagiarism using TurnItln.com.
-Essays are submitted individually, but can be discussed, reviewed, and edited by your study group.
-If everyone in your study group earns 45 points or more on an essay all study group members will receive 5 extra-credit points.
-Exams The midterm and final exams measure your retention and understanding of the material.
+Essays are submitted individually, but can be discussed, reviewed, and edited by your group.
+If your group averages 40 points or more on an essay all group members will receive 10 extra-credit points.
+All essays will be checked for plagiarism using TurnItIn.com.
+Team Feedback Feedback from your team members will count toward your final grade.
+Participation, helpfulness, etc. are evaluated.
+Team members scoring less than 70% of points on the first evaluation will be removed from their team and placed with others who have scored below 70%.
+Exams The two exams, midterm and final, measure your retention and understanding of the material.
 Exams are PROCTORED.
-This means that you need to come to campus for the midterm and the final if you live within 60 miles of campus.
-If you live more than 60 miles from campus, you may apply for off-campus proctoring.
-You are responsible for finding a proctor at a professional testing center, college, or library.
-Sign up for an off-campus exam on our class site and submit the required information no later than ten days before each exam.
+This means that you will need to come to campus for the midterm and the final if you live within 60 miles of campus.
+OFF-CAMPUS PROCTORING: If you live more than 60 miles from campus, you may apply for off-campus proctoring.
+You are responsible for finding a proctor at a professional testing center, college or library.
+You will need to sign up for an off-campus exam on our class site and submit the required information no later than ten days before each exam.